jdmartin/gutenberg-text-splitter/README.md

 1. Drop any HTML formatted book into the input folder, or use one of the built-ins.
 2. Execute the program via `python3 ./splitter.py`

-Now that the program is running...
+Now that the program is running...using the program is a four-part process.

 1. Choose a file to work with.
 2. Analyze the file to see what element/attribute you want to select for chapter detection.